 - Navigate to the opening you want to add the Logic Jumps to, click the three dots icon, and then select Edit Workflow in the dropdown menu.

-- Choose the data collection stage you want to add your logic jumps to in your workflow, and select Customize fields for data collection stage.
+- Choose the data collection stage you want to add your logic jumps to in your workflow, and select Edit questions.
 The Edit Data Collections window will appear.

 If you determine the question is an ideal candidate for Logic Jump, select Add Logic.